FrankYiquan/Funder_41_Code_Matching/README.md

 # Funder Matching for ScholarWorks Internal 41 Code

-This repository is dedicated to matching **external funders**—as identified in OpenAlex metadata associated with scholarly articles—to their corresponding **41 codes** or **internal Funders** used in ScholarWorks.
+This repository is used to matching **external funders**—as identified in OpenAlex metadata associated with scholarly articles—to their corresponding **41 codes** or **internal Funders** used in ScholarWorks.
 This process serves as a **preprocessing step** for downstream tasks such as linking academic articles to their respective grants in ScholarWorks.

 ## 🔍 Background